SHARKZTECH/software_check/README.md

 # software_check
- script to check for the installation of each software in the list.
+ - script to check for the installation of each software in the list.
+- set "software_list=Microsoft Office Adobe Reader Google Chrome Mozilla Firefox Bitdefender Packet Tracer PuTTY Python SPSS R RStudio SharpDevelop Code::Blocks Notepad++ WinRAR Dev-C++ MySQL Rapid Typing"

  For example:
 # The following software is installed on your computer: